-Nationally, the latest achievement of a CfE level data shows that between 70-80% of children across P1, P4 and P7 are achieving the expected level in numeracy, reading, writing and listening and talking.
+Nationally, 70-80% of children across P1,P4 and P7 are achieving the expected level in numeracy, reading, writing and listening and talking.
+Within Midlothian Council schools:

-In Midlothian Council, the latest achievement of a level data shows that most, over 80% of our P1 pupils, achieved the expected level in numeracy, reading, writing and listening and talking.
-At P4, the CfE data shows that between 70-80% of children achieved the expected level in numeracy, reading, writing and listening and talking.
-At P7, the CfE data shows that between 70-80% of children achieved the expected level in numeracy, writing and listening and talking with the majority (69.68%) achieving the expected level in reading.

-The majority of Primaries have all 4 indicators greater than 70%, of these a minority are reaching their stretch aim of 90%

-All Secondaries have all 4 indicators greater than 70%, of these a minority are meeting the stretch aim of 90%
+- between 70-80% of children across P1, P4 and P7 achieved expected level in numeracy, reading, writing, reading and listening and talking - over 80% of P1 pupils achieved the expected level in numeracy, reading, writing and listening and talking - between 70-80% of P4 children achieved the expected level in numeracy, reading, writing and listening and talking. - Between 70-80% of P7 children achieved the expected level in numeracy, writing and listening and talking with the majority 69.68% achieving the expected level in reading - The majority of primaries have all 4 indicators greater than 70%, of these a minority are reaching their stretch aim of 90% - All secondary schools have all 4 indicators greater than 70%